 How to start ALM

-Step #1: To start ALM type the address http://<ALM Platform Server Name>[<:Port number>]/qcbin
+Step #1: To start ALM type the address HTTP://<ALM Platform Server Name>[<:Port number>]/qcbin

-Step #2: Click “Application LifeCycle Management” in the below window.
+Step #2: Click “Application Lifecycle Management” in the below window.

-Step #3: Enter the user name and password.
+Step #3: Enter the username and password.
 “Authenticate “button gets activated.
 Click on it.
 The Domain and Project fields get activated.
 Depending on your login credentials you have access to certain projects.
 (This information is set by your ALM Admin).
 (Click on image to enlarge)

 Step #4: Choose the Domain and Project as required and click “Login”.
 Once you are logged in, ALM window opens up and displays the module in which you were working last.

-Domain is nothing but a logical division of departments for your organization.
+The domain is nothing but a logical division of departments for your organization.
 Example: Banking, Retail, Health Care etc.

 Projects are the different teams working within the domain.
-For example in a Retail project, they could be working on the front end store Point of sale app or the back end inventory module.
+For example in a Retail project, they could be working on the front end store Point of sale app or the back-end inventory module.

 The Domain and Project information is set by the ALM Admin.